-We are interested in Gorbals Riverside because it is part of the regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We are interested in Gorbals Riverside because it is part of the regeneration programme taking place in Glasgow.
+This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.

 If you've been involved in one of our surveys you can find additional information about your participation here.